natasha-oso/my-first-github-repository/README.md

-# my-first-github-repository
-Here is my first Github repository.
-Let's get started with Github.

-This line was modified manually during conflicts resolution
+This line was replaced in feature-2 branch

 New line was added locally

+This line was added in feature-2 branch